ryo-ma/github-profile-trophy/README.md

 ## Margin Width

 You can put a margin in the width between trophies.
 `Available value: number type`
+`Default: margin-w=0`

 ```
 http://localhost:8080/?username=ryo-ma&margin-w=15